adnannazir235/LocalStorageDemo/README.md

 This project is a simple multi-user portal that demonstrates the use of local storage for data management.
 Users can:

-> Sign up: Create a new account with a username and password.
-Log in: Access their existing account.
+> Sign up: Create a new account with a username and password, Log in: Access their existing account,
-Save data: Store information using LocalStorage.
-Update data: Modify their saved information.
+Save data: Store information using LocalStorage, Update data: Modify their saved information,
 Delete account: Remove their account and associated data.

 Technologies Used: